eelkebrouwers/About-Me/README.md

 - 👋 Hi, I’m @eelkebrouwers
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in data analytics and visualization
 - 🌱 I’m currently learning SQL
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...